-In the network of urban Indian health organizations, the rate of AI/AN infant deaths due to Sudden Infant Death Syndrome (SIDS) is 1.4 out of every 1,000 live births.
+In this service area, the rate of Al/AN infant deaths due to Sudden Infant Death Syndrome (SIDS) is 3.1 out of every 1,000 live births.

 Little is known about the causes of SIDS, or why the AI/AN community has a higher prevalence of SIDS related deaths.